-- 1. From the LoadRunner Enterprise navigation toolbar, click and select Test Management (under Testing). - 2.
-In the test management tree, select the Subject root folder, click New Folder \Box .
-Type a folder name and click OK. - 3.
+- In the LoadRunner Enterprise masthead, click the module name or the dropdown arrow and select Test Management (under Testing). - 3.
 Select the folder from the tree. - 4.
-Click New Test +.
+Click New Test 1.
 Fill in the fields in the Create New Performance Test dialog box.